UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_25.md

 colon to separate the column name from the statistics values.
 We need to put the statistics within square brackets.

-The code is complicated, but the result is a bit easier to read.
+The code is a bit more complicated, but the result is a bit easier to read.

 ---